roesparc/Tic-Tac-Toe/README.md

 ### Vanilla JS Tic Tac Toe project

-The core purpose of this project is to make use of factory functions and modules to reduce the JavaScript global code as much as possible and use private scopes instead.
+The core purpose of this project is to make use of factory functions and the module pattern to reduce the JavaScript global code as much as possible.

 ### Features